-Jean Noël Humbert is currently holding the position of Senior Consultant within the Eclosia Group.
-He has a wide experience in the field of agro-industry, having managed different companies in the sector and has been working closely with the business community in Mauritius in his previous capacities as General Secretary of the Mauritius Chamber of Agriculture (1997-2005) and Chief Executive Officer of the Mauritius Sugar Syndicate (2005-2015).
-He has also acted as President of the National Productivity and Competitiveness Council, and is the holder of an Honours Degree in Agriculture and a Diploma in Agriculture & Sugar Technology.
+Jean Noël Humbert has a wide experience in the agri-business sector, having occupied executive positions within the Eclosia Group and worked closely with the business community in Mauritius in his previous capacities as General Secretary of the Mauritius Chamber of Agriculture (1997-2005) and Chief Executive Officer of the Mauritius Sugar Syndicate (2005-2015).
+He has also acted as President of the National Productivity and Competitiveness Council.
+He is the holder of an Honours Degree in Agriculture and a Diploma in Agriculture & Sugar Technology.

-Directorship in other companies Caractere Limitée; Aquarium Management Services Ltd; Eclosia Corporate Services Ltd; Eclosia Secretarial Services Ltd; ENL Limited; Livestock Feed Ltd; Maurilait Production Ltée; New Maurifoods Ltd; Oceanariusm (Mauritius) Ltd.
+Directorship in other companies CARACTERE LIMITÉE; Aquarium Management Services Ltd; Eclosia Corporate Services Ltd; Eclosia Secretarial Services Ltd; ENL Limited; Livestock Feed Ltd; Maurilait Production Ltée; New Maurifoods Ltd; Oceanarium (Mauritius) Ltd.